-We operate in two segments: our Installation segment, TruTeam, which accounts for 72% of our sales, and our Distribution segment, Service Partners, which accounts for 28% of our sales.
+We operate in two segments: our Installation segment, which accounts for 68% of our sales, and our Specialty Distribution segment, which accounts for 32% of our sales.

-We believe that having both TruTeam and Service Partners provides us with a number of distinct competitive advantages.
-First, the combined buying power of our two business segments, along with our national scale, strengthens our ties to the major manufacturers of insulation and other building products.
+We believe that having both Installation and Specialty Distribution provides us with a number of distinct competitive advantages.
+First, the combined buying power of our two business segments, along with our scale, strengthens our ties to the major manufacturers of insulation and other building material products.
 This helps to ensure we are buying competitively and ensures the availability of supply to our local branches and distribution centers.
 The overall effect is driving efficiencies through our supply chain.
-Second, being a leader in both installation and distribution allows us to reach a broader set of builders more effectively, regardless of their size or geographic location in the U.S., and leverage housing growth wherever it occurs.
-Third, during industry downturns, many insulation contractors who buy directly from manufacturers during industry peaks return to purchasing through distributors.
+Second, being a leader in both installation and specialty distribution allows us to reach a broader set of builders and contractors more effectively, regardless of their size or geographic location in the U.S. and Canada, and leverage housing and commercial construction growth wherever it occurs.
+Third, during housing industry downturns, many insulation contractors who buy directly from manufacturers during industry peaks return to purchasing through specialty distributors.
 As a result, this helps to reduce our exposure to cyclical swings in our business.